 This article and its supporting documents are intended for informational purposes only, with the understanding that no one should rely upon this information as the basis for medical decisions.
 Anyone requiring medical or other health care should consult a medical or health care professional.

 This article was written by Craig Lomax along with the professional and expert oversight of: Erin Ambrose, Ph.D., LMFT; Angela Bymaster, MD; Brett Bymaster, Youth Director; Niranjan S. Karnik, MD, PhD; Mary Ojakian, RN; Victor Ojakian.
-It was originally prepared for Download Youth Ministry’s Youth Ministry 101 video training series that is currently in process.
+It was originally prepared for Download Youth Ministry’s Youth Ministry 101 video training series:

 - For helping those in need

 - For learning more about how you can help

 - SAMHSA’s Toolkit for Community Conversations About Mental Health